top of page

 ADDITIONAL COVER ART REQUIREMENTS FOR CD PRINTING

 • Do not put anything critical (text, bar code, key art elements) within the outer 1/2 inch edge of your cover art, as the duplication machines are not perfect and may cut off portions of that edge.
+That is known as the "bleed" area, as the ink is intended to bleed past the cut lines to ensure edge to edge printing.

 YOUR PUBLIC ARTIST PROFILES